They are a way to shorten a sentence yet still get the point across.

 Confusing: Michael’s manager said that he will attend the meeting.
 [Who will attend, Michael, or his manager?]

 Confusing: The new report indicates a serious problem, but it is unclear.
-[Is the report unclear or is the problem unclear?]
+[Is it the report or is it the problem?]

 Clear: The new report indicates a serious problem, but the report is not clear about the problem.

 Confusing: This man told me how to fix the copier.
-[Who is thisman?]
+[Who?]

 Clear: The copier repairman told me how to fix the copier.
-This man told me that the toner was empty.
+He told me that the toner was empty.

 Pronoun Reference Shift